-254.074 County elections security plan.
-(1) Each county clerk shall file a county elections security plan with the Secretary of State not later than:
+254.074 County elections security plan; submission of ballot information to Secretary of State.
+(1)(a) Each county clerk shall file a county elections security plan with the Secretary of State not later than:

-(a) January 31 of each calendar year; and
+(A) January 31 of each calendar year; and

-(b) One business day after any revision is made to the county elections security plan.
+(B) One business day after any revision is made to the county elections security plan.

-(2) A county elections security plan shall include, but is not limited to:
+(b) A county elections security plan shall include, but is not limited to:

-(a) A written security agreement entered into with any vendor handling ballots;
+(A) A written security agreement entered into with any vendor handling ballots;

-(b) Security procedures for transporting ballots;
+(B) Security procedures for transporting ballots;

-(c) Security procedures at official places of deposit for ballots;
+(C) Security procedures at official places of deposit for ballots;

-(d) Security procedures for processing ballots;
+(D) Security procedures for processing ballots;

-(e) Security procedures governing election observers;
+(E) Security procedures governing election observers;

-(f) Security procedures for ballots located in county elections work areas, buildings and storage areas;
+(F) Security procedures for ballots located in county elections work areas, buildings and storage areas;

-(g) Security procedures for vote tally systems, including computer access to vote tally systems; and
+(G) Security procedures for vote tally systems, including computer access to vote tally systems;